DistributedComponents/disel/README.md

 * The Logic and its Soundness (Section 3)
     - The definitions from Figure 6 in Section 3.1 are given in `Core/State.v`
       `Core/Protocols.v`, and `Core/Worlds.v`.
-    - The Disel language is defined in `Core/Actions.v`, `Core/Process.v`, and `Core/HoareTriples.v`.
+    - The primitives of Disel language is defined in `Core/Actions.v` (defines send/receive wrappers as in Definitions 3.2 and 3.3).
+	- `Core/Process.v`, `Core/Always.v` and `Core/HoareTriples.v`
+      define traces, modal predicates (`always` is the formalization of post-safety from Definition 3.6).
+Definition 3.7 from the paper corresponds to `has_spec` from `Core/HoareTriples.v`.
+The Theorem 3.8 follows from the soundness of the shallow embedding into Coq: any well-typed program has a specification ascribed to it.
-    - Inference rules are given in `Core/InferenceRules.v`.
+    - Inference rules are represented by lemmas named `*_rule` in `Core/InferenceRules.v`.
+For example, `bind_rule` is an implementation of `Bind` from Figure 8.
 * Two-Phase Commit and Querying (Section 4)
     - The relevant directory is `Examples/TwoPhaseCommit`.
     - The protocol as described in Section 4.1 is implemented in `TwoPhaseProtocol.v`.